Omodaka9375/AIYA/README.md

 This is a hobby project done in my spare time.

 The basic idea is to create AI youtuber thats fully automated and can create daily videos on given subjects, voted by viewers.
-It's an attempt to create first artificial Youtube personality that is fully autonomous as a content creator.
+It's an attempt to create first artificial youtube personality that is fully autonomous as a content creator.

 Ultimate idea is to use public blockchain voting mechanism as a means of deciding topics of upcomming videos.
 This would mean AI would be crypto driven by payments accumulated from willingfull participants in form of vote for suggested topic.
-This is well under **TODO**

 This project has wrapped up five different AI's to achieve it's goal (and a lot of ffmpeg!)